Mjz86/c_colon/mcc.md

 low level library authors:

-using the language  to its fullest,  writing effective and efficient code without worrying much about abi braking,
+using the language  to its fullest,  writing effective and efficient code without worrying much about ABI braking,

 using the latest technologies and theories to develop code that can be understood well by the optimizer,